mozilla/bedrock/docs/coding.rst

 image()
 ~~~~~~~

-We also have an image macro that should be imported with context if the image might need localization.
-This macro is mainly used to encapsulate the conditional logic needed for `Protocol macros <https://bedrock.readthedocs.io/en/latest/coding.html#working-with-protocol>`_ containing images.
+We also have an image macro, which is mainly used to encapsulate the conditional logic needed for `Protocol macros <https://bedrock.readthedocs.io/en/latest/coding.html#working-with-protocol>`_ containing images.
+You can also import the macro directly into a template.

 .. code-block:: jinja